Engee documentation

 Details

-A vector of values of thermal resistances represented by the Foster model coefficients in the heat network.
+Vector from the values of thermal resistances represented by the coefficients of the Foster model in the heating network.
 All these values must be greater than zero.

 Dependencies

-To use this parameter, set the Thermal network parameter to `Cauer model parameterised with Foster coefficients'.
+To use this parameter, set the Thermal network parameter to Cauer model parameterized with Foster coefficients.

 K/W